sharat7j/Addressbook/README.md

 ## Integration test suite

 For integration testing a postman collection is provided.
-Please use vehicle-update.postman_collection file to import the collection into postman and run the collection.
+Please use addressbook.postman_collection file to import the collection into postman and run the collection.

 To import a collection into postman refer: https://www.getpostman.com/docs/collections To run the suite from the collection refer: https://www.getpostman.com/docs/running_collections